istio/istio.io/content/docs/setup/kubernetes/mesh-expansion.md

 ---
 title: Mesh Expansion
 description: Instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
 weight: 60
 ---
-{% include home.html %}

 Instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.

 ## Prerequisites

-* Setup Istio on Kubernetes by following the instructions in the [Installation guide](quick-start.html).
+* Setup Istio on Kubernetes by following the instructions in the [Installation guide](/docs/setup/kubernetes/quick-start/).

 * The machine must have IP connectivity to the endpoints in the mesh.
 This typically requires a VPC or a VPN, as well as a container network that